water-in-stone/tool_setting/README.md

 # tool_setting
-backup some developer's tool(Webstorm, Sublime Text3 and so on) setting
+backup setting of my tools, such as WebStorm Sublime Text3 and so on.